Kingsburg, California: Points of interest and events

 One of the notable landmarks in the community is the Kingsburg water tower, which is shaped like an antique Swedish coffee pot.
 The water tower was originally built in 1911 and was modified in 1985, inspired by a resident's visit to the similarly decorated water tower in Stanton, Iowa; the Kingsburg coffee pot water tower is 122 ft tall, lit at night, and visible from SR 99.
 The Kingsburg pot is slightly larger than the Stanton one, at 60000 and 50000 USgal, respectively; the Stanton pot was taken down from its tower in 2015 and preserved, as it had been superseded by a larger water tower in the late 1990s.

 The Swedish immigrant heritage of the community is principally preserved with festivals.
 The Kingsburg Swedish Festival, which is one of the biggest and best known festivals that bring people in from all over the country, is held annually during the third weekend in May.
 Activities include a Swedish pancake breakfast, a parade and the coronation of the Swedish Festival Queen.
 Many booths, rides and activities are set up all along the side of Downtown Kingsburg's Draper Street.
 This festival, which has traditionally been held on Friday, Saturday, and Sunday, was scheduled for only Saturday and Sunday in 2009 after the town's centennial due to the suffering economy, but in 2011, Thursday activities were added to the festival.

 Education

+The community is in the Kingsburg Elementary Charter School District and the Kingsburg Joint Union High School District.

 Kingsburg Elementary schools operate on a charter school system.
 Kingsburg's elementary school system is unique in that all students in Kindergarten through 8th grades will all go to the same schools together.
 The school year starts during the later weeks of August.
 Washington Elementary serves as a Kindergarten only school.
 First grade is at Roosevelt Elementary.
 Second and Third grades are at Lincoln Elementary.
 Fourth, Fifth, and Sixth grades are at Ronald Reagan Elementary.
 Seventh and Eighth grades are at Rafer Johnson Junior High School.
 Kingsburg High School serves as the community high school, and its district is separate from that of the elementary school system.
 The elementary school district also operates Central Valley Home School which serves as a supplement to traditional home schooling.